twosixlabs/V3SPA/README.md

 ## Layout

-All of the client side code is now located in src/.
-All external libraries are in external.
+All of the client side code is located in src/.
+All external libraries are in external/.

 ## Database